Rashedeen/Incident_response/README.md

-# TrickBot Malware Analysis - Cisco CyberOps Final Skills Assessment
+# Incident Response - Cisco CyberOps Final Skills Assessment

 For the final assesment of instrutor lead Cisco Cyberops Assoicate, I was tasked with investigating a potential malware infection within a simulated enterprise network.
 An alert indicated suspicious activity tied to the TrickBot trojan — a well-known multi-stage malware associated with credential theft, ransomware, and command-and-control (C2) operations.